-The EQX-IP18FSAD-3G is an 18 channel EQX input module that can frame sync video, de-embed and embed audio.
+The EQX-IP18FSAD-3G is an 18 channel EQX input module that can frame sync video and de-embed the audio as the standard option.
 This module is designed to re-time a SMPTE292M or SMPTE 259M input to a local reference signal.
 When necessary, frames are repeated or dropped to maintain the synchronization.

-This module also has the ability to loop back the 18 synched inputs to 18 outputs within itself.
+This module has the ability to loop back the 18 synched inputs to 18 outputs within it.